 Great Plains Seismogenic Study

 We have some exciting results to present in these studies!
 Simple models range from surface mass wasting to shallow reservoir fracturing over large areas.
-The most exciting results involve fairways for reservoirs such as the Cardium or Dunvegan in Canada and their homotaxial equivalents in the United States.
+The most exciting results involve fairways for reservoirs such as the Cardium or Second White Speckled Shale Formations in Canada and equivalent USA strata.

-The study will be complete and available here in April 2019; we are offering early subscribers a 10% discount until study completion.
-We have interpreted numerous seismic datasets in Canada, and we are examining core right now.
-The well log cross-sections are complete but they are very simple; they are easily updated as new wellbore data is released from confidentiality.
+The written portion of study will be complete and available here in May 2019.
+We will soon be examining borehole cores.
+The well log cross-sections are complete and many seismic displays and maps will be presented.
+But they are intended to be simple; they can be updated as new wellbore data is released from confidentiality.

 Please visit the contact page if you have any questions or comments.